EPA Proposes New Regulations For Lead In Drinking Water

 "By improving protocols for identifying lead, expanding sampling, and strengthening treatment requirements, our proposal would ensure that more water systems proactively take actions to prevent lead exposure, especially in schools, child care facilities, and the most at-risk communities," EPA Administrator Andrew Wheeler said.

-But the EPA is not moving to require that all lead service lines be pro-actively replaced nationwide, as some environmental advocates had suggested.
+But the EPA is not moving to require that all lead service lines be proactively replaced nationwide, as some environmental advocates had suggested.
 The new regulations propose that water systems must replace agency-owned portions of a lead service line only when a customer chooses to replace their own portion.

 The proposal also would not change when officials have to take action.
 Currently, water systems are required to find and fix sources of lead when a sample in a home exceeds 15 parts per billion, even though health experts say no amount of lead is known to be safe.